heistp/irtt/README.md

 ### Known Issues

 - Windows is unable to set DSCP values for IPv6.
-- Windows is unable to set the source IP address, so `-setsrcip` may not be used on the server.
+- Windows is unable to set the source IP address, so `--set-src-ip` may not be used on the server.
 - The server doesn't run well on 32-bit Windows platforms.
 When connecting with a client, you may see `Terminated due to receive error...`.
-To work around this, disable dual timestamps from the client by including `-ts midpoint`.
+To work around this, disable dual timestamps from the client by including `--tstamp=midpoint`.
   This appears to be a bug in either Go's 32-bit compiler or runtime for Windows.